Measles, mumps, rubella and varicella (MMRV) vaccine

 Vaccines are very safe.
 It is much safer to get the vaccine than to get measles, mumps, rubella or varicella.

-More serious reactions may include a temporary drop in the blood cells that help prevent bleeding (about 1 child in 30,000) and encephalitis, an inflammation of the brain (about 1 child in 1 million).
-The possibility of getting encephalitis from measles, about 1 in 1,000, is much higher than from the vaccine.
-The risks of serious reactions following MMRV vaccine have not been established.
-They may be similar to the MMR vaccine risks listed above.
+More serious reactions may include a temporary drop in the blood cells that help prevent bleeding (about one child in 30,000).
+Encephalitis, an inflammation of the brain (about one child in one million), can also occur.
+Encephalitis is much more common from measles, about one in 1,000, than the vaccine.

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.